North Muskegon: Waterfront Living With a View Above It All

 North Muskegon sits on elevated land - higher than all surrounding areas - positioned above Muskegon Lake.
 This gives residents grand, sweeping views of Muskegon Lake, the city of Muskegon, and unobstructed sightlines stretching for many miles in multiple directions.
 No other waterfront area in the Muskegon region offers this elevated vantage point.

 Much of North Muskegon occupies the higher, level top of a glacial ridge peninsula between Bear Lake and Muskegon Lake, creating elevated viewpoints and distinct shoreline slopes in many areas - and that changes everything about the experience of living here.
+Not every water-view setting is direct lakefront, which is part of why the micro-areas matter.
 Learn about the different micro-areas.

 If you're comparing areas, start with a snapshot